 Excellent!
 Now, while in your preferences tab, choose “Show Develop Menu in the Menu bar.”
 It’ll be at the bottom of your preferences list.

 When you click on the Develop tab from your menu bar, you’ll see a bunch of option.
 The one you need to be interested in is “User Agent.”
 Hover over this, and you’ll see options like “Internet Explorer” and so on.
 Choose the option for “Safari iOS – iPhone.”

 Just like with the Chrome workaround above, you’ll need to refresh the page to start tricking your browser into thinking that it’s now on a smartphone, not a computer.
-Once again, your Instagram page should suddenly look like it would on a mobile, and your option to add an image will appear.
+Once again, your IG page should suddenly look like it would on a mobile device, and your option to add an image will appear.